-The populations used to calculate incidence and prevalence rates are obtained from the ONS.
-These reflect the mid-current-year population estimates and are derived from the 2011 census.
-For analyses performed using historic years, an incident 15 year cohort is divided into three five year periods - with the mid-year estimate for each five year period being used as the population estimate.
+Mid-current-year population estimates obtained from ONS are used to calculate incidence and prevalence rates.
+For analyses performed using historic years, an incident 15 year cohort is divided into three five year periods - the middle year of each five year period being used as the population estimate.
 Incidence and prevalence for 16 to <18 year olds are also reported, however these are possibly under-estimated because adult centres are not currently required to send data on young people aged <18 years.

-PRD is coded according to 2012 diagnostic groupings used by the ERA-EDTA: these include tubulointerstitial disease, glomerular disease, familial and hereditary nephropathies, systemic disease affecting the kidney and miscellaneous.
+PRD is coded according to the 2012 diagnostic groupings used by the ERA-EDTA: these include tubulointerstitial disease, glomerular disease, familial and hereditary nephropathies, systemic disease affecting the kidney and miscellaneous.
 Further details on how PRDs are coded and grouped can be found on the ERA-EDTA website.